-Day or night, if your vehicle becomes a traffic hazard, use the hazard warning flasher.
+The hazard warning flasher should be used in day or night to warn other drivers when you have to park your vehicle under emergency conditions.
 Avoid stopping on the road.
 It is best to safely pull off the road if a problem occurs.

 The hazard warning flasher can be activated regardless of the ignition switch position.